 After you have collected 2 or 3 cups of cream, then you can easily convert it into butter.
 Defrost the cream.
 You can defrost it in microwave or keep it out till it comes to room temperature.

-Your beautiful homemade white butter is ready.
-With a spoon or spatula collect the white butter in an air-tight container and store in the refrigerator.
+4. Your beautiful homemade white butter is ready.
+With a spoon or spatula collect the white butter in an air-tight container and store the butter in the refrigerator.

 As a variation, you could also add salt or pepper powder to the butter and mix it well with the butter.
 I just prefer to store the butter unsalted in the refrigerator.